etc5523-2021/blog-smritibhat-monash/README.md

 This assessment is due Fri Sep 17 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is Austria.

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in https://covid-trend-algeria.netlify.app/posts/2021-09-15-covid19austria/

-- [ ] Selected a new country
+- [x] Selected a new country
 - [ ] Data Story 1
 - [ ] Data Story 2
 - [ ] Graph 1